 The two warring sides would cease hostilities until the firing of three volleys meant that the dead had been properly cared for and the side was ready to resume the battle.
-The three bullets represent the three volleys fired, and the three words duty, honor, country.
+The three bullets represent the three volleys fired and the three words duty, honor, and country.

 Service Members Needed for Three Volleys

 The firing team in this ceremony can consist of any number of service members, but one usually sees a team of eight, with a non-commissioned officer (NCO) in charge of the firing detail.
 Whether the team consists of three, eight, or 10 service members, each member fires three times.

 The military funeral honors also include a ceremony in which the honor guard removes the flag from the casket and carefully folds it, with the blue field of stars facing up.
 Then, the folded flag is presented to the deceased person's family as a token of gratitude for that person's service.

 The flag detail often slips three shell casings into the folded flag before presenting the flag to the family.
 Each casing represents one volley.
 This gesture provides a slightly different meaning for the symbolism of the three bullets in a military funeral.